quartzbio/quartzbio-python/docs-source/source/querying_datasets_and_files.md

 ## API Endpoints

 Methods do not accept URL parameters or request bodies unless specified.
 Please note that if your EDP endpoint is sponsor-cloud.edp.aws.quartz.bio, you would use sponsor-cloud.api.edp.aws.quartz.bio.
+For correct work of the API, you need to change `<EDP_API_HOST>` to your current domain, such as my-domain.api.edp.aws.quartz.bio

 ### Dataset Query